hpi-sam/digital-fuesim-manv/README.md

 ### With docker-compose (recommended)

 1. [`docker-compose`](https://docs.docker.com/compose/) needs to be installed.
 2. Run `docker-compose up -d` in the root directory.
 This also starts the database.
+If you don't want to start the database append `digital-fuesim-manv` to the command.

 ### Without docker-compose